Inspector Gadget (film): The Gadgetmobile

-The Gadgetmobile, designed by Brenda Bradford, is a white & chrome 1962 Lincoln Continental convertible instead of a Matra Murena/Toyota Supra hybrid from the cartoon and can't transform from a minivan to a police vehicle and often drives by itself.
-It has an artificial intelligence with a male persona.
+The Gadgetmobile, designed by Brenda Bradford, is a white & chrome 1962 Lincoln Continental convertible instead of a Matra Murena/Toyota Supra hybrid from the cartoon.
+It cannot transform from a minivan to a police vehicle as in the cartoon either.
+It has an artificial intelligence with a male persona and can drive itself.
 Like most anthropomorphic cars, "his" front bumper is his mouth and he has eyes in his headlights.
 However, unlike those cars, who have two eyes, he has four.
 He also has a face on a computer screen on the dashboard and a license plate that reads "GADGET".
 Among other things, he can camouflage himself, has a radar system to track Gadget's location (and other people's as well), can extend his tires upwards, has retractable jail bars in his back seat (for transporting criminals), a vending machine (options on this include Skittles, M&M's, Surge, Sprite, Coca-Cola and McDonald's), police lights hidden in the hood that mechanically move onto the windshield, and a jet engine he keeps in his trunk.
 His artificial intelligence has a laid-back personality.
 The Gadgetmobile openly breaks the law constantly (he is a particular fan of backturns), but claims it is okay: "Speed limits are for cars, not the Gadgetmobile".
 Comedian D. L. Hughley provides his voice.